 Models of Experimentation and Reputation

-10:00 AM - 12:00 PM (EST)
+Friday, Jan.
+7, 2022 10:00 AM - 12:00 PM (EST)

-University of California-Los Angeles
+- Chair: Simon Board, University of California-Los Angeles

 Early-Career Discrimination: Spiraling or Self-Correcting?

-Do workers from social groups with comparable productivity distributions obtain comparable lifetime earnings?
+AbstractDo workers from social groups with comparable productivity distributions obtain comparable lifetime earnings?
 We study how a small amount of early-career discrimination propagates over time when workers’ productivity is revealed through employment.
 Breakdown learning environments that track on-the-job failures grant a disproportionately large advantage to marginally more favored groups, whereas breakthrough learning environments that track successes guarantee comparable earnings to groups of comparable productivity.
 This discrepancy persists with large labor markets, flexible wages, inconclusive signals, and misspecified employer beliefs.
 Allowing for investment in productivity exacerbates inequality between groups under breakdown learning.

-Flows and Performance With Optimal Money Management Contracts
+Incentives and Performance With Optimal Money Management Contracts

-Searching for Arms: Experimentation with Endogenous Consideration Sets
+Searching for "Arms": Experimentation with Endogenous Consideration Sets

-We study the problem of a decision maker alternating between exploring existing alternatives in the consideration set and searching for new ones.
-We characterize the optimal policy and its key properties, and identify implications for search and exploration dynamics.
-When the search technology is stationary, or improves over time, search is equivalent to replacement.
-With deteriorating technologies, instead, alternatives are revisited after search is launched and each expansion is treated as if it were the last one.
-A key consequence of the endogeneity of the consideration set is that an improvement in the desirability of a category of alternatives may lead to a reduction in the exploration of the category as well as in the eventual selection of an alternative from that category.
-We apply the analysis to clinical trials, experimentation toward regulatory approval, and consumer search.
+AbstractWe study the problem of a decision-maker sequentially choosing between exploring existing alternatives in her consideration set and searching for new ones.
+We characterize the optimal policy and identify implications for search and exploration dynamics.
+When the search technology is stationary or improves over time, search is equivalent to replacement.
+With deteriorating technologies, alternatives are revisited after search is launched and each expansion is treated as if it were the last one.
+We apply the model to the administration of medical treatments, clinical trials toward regulatory approval, Weitzman (1979)’s Pandora’s boxes problem, and online consumer search.

-D8 - Information, Knowledge, and Uncertainty
+- D8 - Information, Knowledge, and Uncertainty

-L1 - Market Structure, Firm Strategy, and Market Performance
+- L1 - Market Structure, Firm Strategy, and Market Performance